Last Updated on

 What about the Painkiller Cocktail?

 Looking for a way to cure what ailed her customers (apparently there is indeed trouble in paradise, maybe all that swimming to a bar and soggy money!)
-Henderson came up with the Painkiller, a creamy, citrusy riff off of another coconut cocktail, the pina colada.
+She came up with the Painkiller, a creamy, citrusy riff off of another coconut cocktail, the pina colada.

 What is the history of the Painkiller?